ASNSPY/asnspy-oss/README.md

 ## 🎯 What is ASNSPY?

-ASNSPY is a comprehensive reconnaissance tool that maps **entire Autonomous Systems (ASNs)** to discover infrastructure, identify security vulnerabilities, and analyze network architecture.
-Unlike traditional domain-focused scanners, ASNSPY approaches security assessment from the network level - giving you complete visibility into an organization's external attack surface.
+ASNSPY is a comprehensive reconnaissance tool that maps entire Autonomous Systems (ASNs) to discover infrastructure, identify security vulnerabilities, and analyze network architecture.
+Unlike traditional domain-focused scanners, ASNSPY approaches security assessment from the network level, giving you complete visibility into an organization's external attack surface.

 **Think of it as:**
 - 🔍 **nmap** for ASN-level reconnaissance